310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Midori %}
-Wow, you’re too good at socialising… I would’ve definitely run away from that situation if it were me…
+Wow, you’re too good at socializing… I would’ve definitely run away from that situation if it were me…
 {% endbubble %}

 {% bubble Hajime %}